 13.3.5.1 Update Security Credentials Command Verification

 The Device shall undertake the checks set out in this Section 13.3.5.1 before undertaking any other processing of the Command.
-The checks should may be carried out in the any order specified.
+The checks may be carried out in any order.
 Checking shall cease at the point that any one check fails.
 The checks required are shown in Table 13.3.5.1.